munizlimap15/assign_PL/README.md

 ## Reproduction Steps
 1. Install R and all required packages.
 2. Place all data files in the specified directories.
-3. Run the R script section by section, following the task comments.
+3. Run the R script (named as "Main.R")section by section, following the task comments.
 4. Ensure your R session has sufficient memory available for raster operations.
 5. Output files will be saved in the working directory.